rikkimax/twp-d/manuscript/content/introduction.md

 Along with idioms comes design patterns.
 Like idioms, design patterns are meant to help make your code more readable.
 But unlike idioms, design patterns are meant more for OOP and are more of a template on how your code must be arranged.

-17. Different kinds of libraries are out there, pro/cons
+For future easement into what already exists, different kinds of libraries are discussed as well as there uses.
+Examples are used to give a good example of what is and isn't one.

 18. Paradigms (procedural vs functionsal vs oop)
 19. What to do after this book?
 20. A list of exercises based upon the book's contents to learn from